haiwera-silk-cd/magento-devdocs/guides/v2.0/pattern-library/getting-user-input/date_time_selector/date_time_selector.md

 * 	Tabbing out completes the entry, removing focus from the field

-* 	For date fields, user have the ability to enter any formats besides DD MMM YYY, and the system should automatically correct the date format.
-(For example: user enter 10/3/2013, and the system will make a guess and reformat to 3 OCT 2013 once on keystroke up.)
+* 	For date fields, user have the ability to enter any formats besides DD MMM YYY, and the system should automatically correct the date format. (例如: user enter 10/3/2013, and the system will make a guess and reformat to 3 OCT 2013 once on keystroke up.)

 * 	Date format input accepted:
 	* 	MM/DD/YYYY **